tanepiper/obsidian-garden/👩‍🌾 Your Knowledge Garden.md

 The garden is somewhere to [[👩‍🌾 Gardening Tips/🌱 Creating Seeds|plant seeds]] (your ideas) and let them grow.
 You don't need to be there all there time to tend to it, but when you do - you see new insights and information that wasn't visible before.

-When you're ready to get started on your next great idea - a new book, the next billion dollar web app, or just de-weeding and tending to your current challanges - having a knowledge garden allows you to start querying and questioning the data, building up outcomes from research topics and reference content and using it to discover more new great ideas.
+When you're ready to get started on your next great idea - a new book, the next billion dollar web app, or just de-weeding and tending to your current challenges -  having a knowledge garden allows you to start querying and questioning the data, building up outcomes from research topics and reference content and using it to discover more new great ideas.

 Each [[👨‍👧‍👦 People|person]]'s garden is different - some like order, everything in rows and well manicured, some prefer it to be more organic and messy with the occasional tidy-up.
 All of them require regular tending and curating to make sure you can harvest information .